 When Preaching Was a Crime

-At the end of three months, John was offered freedom on condition he no longer preach.
+At the end of three months, John was offered freedom on condition he would no longer preach.
 Again he refused.
 The months turned to years.
-All in all he spent twelve years in prison.
+All in all, he spent twelve years in prison.
 Fortunately, a sympathetic jailer let John secretly slip off to meetings.
 He knew John would always return.
 Once he even let John go to London, but when his job was threatened, he forbade him to so much as peek out the jail door anymore.
+Pictured Below: John Bunyan in Bedford Jail

 Life Behind Bars